-This function will start reading the input from whatever position the input file was, without attempting to seek first.
+This function will start reading the input from whatever position the input file descriptor was in, without attempting to seek first.
 If an error occurs, the file position will be left indeterminate.
 On success, the file position will be at EOF, unless JSON_DISABLE_EOF_CHECK flag was used.
-In this case, the file position will be at the first character after the last] or } in the JSON input.
-This allows calling json_loadf() on the same FILE object multiple times, if the input consists of consecutive JSON texts, possibly separated by whitespace.
+In this case, the file descriptor's position will be at the first character after the last ] or } in the JSON input.
+This allows calling json_loadfd() on the same file descriptor multiple times, if the input consists of consecutive JSON texts, possibly separated by whitespace.